thorsten/phpMyFAQ/API.md

-# REST API v2.0 for phpMyFAQ 3.0
+# REST API v2.1 for phpMyFAQ 3.1

-phpMyFAQ offers interfaces to access phpMyFAQ installations with other clients like the iPhone App. phpMyFAQ includes a RESTful API and offers APIs for various services like fetching the phpMyFAQ version or doing a search against the phpMyFAQ installation.
+phpMyFAQ offers interfaces to access phpMyFAQ installations with other clients like the iPhone App. phpMyFAQ includes a REST API and offers APIs for various services like fetching the phpMyFAQ version or doing a search against the phpMyFAQ installation.

 ## Open Endpoints